mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 I was hoping to find an excuse to learn Rust, but I never found a good match.

 Instead, I ended up gaining more breadth and depth in JavaScript.
 I already knew Vue, but this year I learned to use Gridsome, a Vue-based static site generator.
 I used it to rewrite Is It Keto and to build [my TinyPilot sales site](https://tinypilotkvm.com).

-I also learned to use pure JavaScript more effectively.
-TinyPilot's web app is pure JavaScript (TODO: link) with no Webpack or compilation step, and I love the simplicity of it.
+I also learned to use plain JavaScript more effectively.
+TinyPilot's web app [is pure JavaScript](https://github.com/mtlynch/tinypilot/tree/bf07bfe72941457cf068ca0a44c6b0d62dd9ef05/app/static/js) with no Webpack or compilation step, and I love the simplicity of it.

 ## Goals for year four